Upon a hilltop stood a golden castle.

 I am pleased to say that the boy did not end up becoming a slave to either of the elves.
 He returned safely to his family and they lived a long and prosperous life together.

 The elves—on the other hand—were never seen again.
-And, to this day, the small white cottage in the woods has lain empty.
+And, to this day, it is said that the small white cottage in the woods remains empty.

 Can you read the Rumpelstiltskin story for free?

 Yes!
 You can read the Rumpelstiltskin story for free.
 Our story retellings closely follow the original storylines and add modern twists in the illustrations.

 Is there a Rumpelstiltskin read aloud version?

 You can choose to experience the Rumpelstiltskin story read aloud or you can read it yourself.

 Who is Rumpelstiltskin?